Renters' Rights Act 2025, Phase 1 commencement

 Does the Renters' Rights Act apply to Blackpool landlords?

 Yes.
-Blackpool is in England (Lancashire) and all Renters' Rights Act 2025 provisions apply from 1 May 2026 — abolition of Section 21, Periodic Assured Tenancy Agreements for all new lettings, Section 13 rent increases (Form 4A, once per 12 months, 2 months' notice), Awaab's Law hazard response timeframes, and the Information Sheet for all existing tenants (deadline 31 May 2026).
+Blackpool is in England and all Renters' Rights Act 2025 provisions apply from 1 May 2026, Section 21 abolished, Periodic Assured Tenancy Agreements for all new lettings, Section 13 rent increases via Form 4A, Awaab's Law (PRS extension — date to be confirmed by secondary legislation) hazard response timeframes, and the Information Sheet for all existing tenants by 31 May 2026.